turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Feature Completion

 * **60 points** - Developer has implemented all 10 endpoints, 4 are secured via JWTs and one is a custom endpoint that filters data based on query params.
+The database is seeded with at least two tables and one relationship.
 The README includes documentation for using all available endpoints.
 * **40 points** - Developer has implemented all 10 endpoints but did not secure 4 of them with JWTs or have a custom endpoint based on query params.
+The database is seeded with at least two tables but without an appropriate relationship.
 The README documentation is hard to follow or incomplete.
 * **20 points** - Developer is missing endpoints and has not secured or customized any of the ones that have been implemented.
+The database is not seeded with two tables and one relationship.
 The README documentation does not exist or is too sparse to be helpful.

-### Data Persistence with SQL Database

-* **40 points** - The application persists data in a SQL database with correct relationships between folders and URLs.
-* **20 points** - The application persists data in a SQL database but with some incorrect relationships between folders and URLs.
-* **0 points** - The application does not persist data in a SQL database.

-### Testing & Linting
+### Testing & Linting & Error Handling

-* **30 points** - Project has a running test suite that covers all happy and sad paths for the appropriate endpoints.
+* **40 points** - Project has a running test suite that covers all happy and sad paths for the appropriate endpoints.
+Error handling is informative and helpful for the end-user.
 The project has a linting configuration that passes with no errors.
 * **20 points** - Project has a running test suite that covers most happy and sad paths for each endpoint.
+Error handling has been implemented but does not cover all possible scenarios or is unhelpful for the end-user.
 Linter has some errors that need fixing.
-* **10 points** - Project has significant lack of testing for happy and sad paths of endpoints; Linter is failing on multiple lines.
+* **10 points** - Project has significant lack of testing for happy and sad paths of endpoints.
+Error handling is non-existent or missing status codes and helpful messages.
+Linter is failing on multiple lines.

 ### JavaScript Style

-* **20 points** - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
+* **40 points** - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
 There _zero_ instances where an instructor would recommend taking a different approach.
-* **15 points** - Application is thoughtfully put together with some duplication and no major bugs.
+* **20 points** - Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.
-* **12 points** - Your application has some duplication and minor bugs.
+* **15 points** - Your application has some duplication and minor bugs.
 Developer can speak to most choices made in the code and knows what every line is doing.
-* **5 points** - Your application has a significant amount of duplication and one or more major bugs.
+* **10 points** - Your application has a significant amount of duplication and one or more major bugs.
 Developer cannot speak to most choices and does not know what every line of code is doing.

 ## Projects are due on Friday 7/14, 1:00 p.m.
 We will provide a submission form for all teams to submit their repos.

-## Project is worth 150 points
+## Project is worth 140 points

-## To get a 3 on this project, you need to score 110 points or higher
+## To get a 3 on this project, you need to score 100 points or higher

-## To get a 4 on this project, you need to score 140 points or higher
+## To get a 4 on this project, you need to score 115 points or higher

-# Final Score: x / 150
+# Final Score: x / 140